Bots

 Industry Partnerships

 Establishing partnerships within the cybersecurity community can foster innovation and the development of best practices.
-Working together, organizations can create a stronger defense against the multifaceted threats posed by bots.
+Organizations can strengthen their defense against bots’ multifaceted threats by working together.

 Regulatory Compliance